+Tips From

-Bike Maintenance After Riding in the Rain Sometimes it's unavoidable to ride in the rain.
+Bike Maintenance After Riding in the Rain

+Sometimes it's unavoidable to ride in the rain.
 Here are a few helpful bike maintenance tips to keep your bike running great after a storm.

-Get It Clean!
+Get it clean!

 The first step after a rain ride is to get your bike clean.
 Road grime, mud and other muck that has accumulated on your bike will hold moisture and encourage corrosion.
-A bucket of warm soapy water and a sponge is the best way to clean out that crud.
+A bucket of warm soapy water and a sponge is the best way to clean off crud.
 Resist the urge to use a water hose because pressured water can force grease out of bearings, promoting wear.
-The Second Tip - Get It Dry Once your bike is clean use an old towel to get it dry.
+The second tip - get it dry Once your bike is clean use an old towel to get it dry.
 Rubber parts like tires and grips don't need a lot of attention so focus on all the metal bits, especially the steel hardware.
-Then, Clean The Rims Riding a bicycle in rain can take a toll on both the rims and brake pads.
+Then, clean the rims Riding a bicycle in rain can take a toll on both the rims and brake pads.
 Road grime attaches itself to the rim and works like sand paper quickly wearing the rim and the brake pads when you stop.
 If the grime is left in place, your brakes can start making noise, be less efficient and wear out quicker.

-Lube The Chain Water and motion do a good job of scouring all the lubricant off your chain leaving your chain particularly susceptible to rust.
+Lube the chain Water and motion do a good job of scouring all the lubricant off your chain leaving your chain particularly susceptible to rust.
 To lube your chain, start by propping the bike up so you can rotate the cranks backward freely.
-Next, backpedal the bike while dripping lubricant onto each chain link, until the chain is well saturated.
+Next, backpedal the bike while dripping lubricant onto each chain link until the chain is well saturated.
 Finally, wrap a rag around the chain, backpedal and remove all the excess lubricant.
 Done!

-Lube The Cables Drip a small amount of lubricant onto the cables where they enter the housing.
-Once capillary action carries a few drops of lubricant into the housing shift through your gears a few times and squeeze the brakes repeatedly.
-Drain The Bike A bicycle may appear to be sealed from the elements, but it is in fact able to take on water when you ride in the rain.
+Lube the cables Drip a small amount of lubricant onto the cables where they enter the housing.
+Once a few drops of lubricant seeps into the housing shift through your gears a few times and squeeze the brakes repeatedly.
+Drain the bike A bicycle may appear to be sealed from the elements, but it is, in fact, able to take on water when you ride in the rain.
 Pull the seat and seatpost out of the bike and turn the bike upside down.
 Leave the bike for a few hours to drain and then replace the seat and post.
+Return to CONTENTS 63